For Breast Cancer, When Does Worry Outweigh Risk?

 But up to a third of those at low risk of distant recurrence substantially overestimate that risk, according to new research.
 And those who overestimate their risk of recurrence have a worse quality of life.

-A group of researchers from the Cancer Surveillance and Outcomes Research Team at the University of Michigan Comprehensive Cancer Center surveyed 1,022 women treated for either ductal carcinoma in situ (DCIS) or low-risk invasive breast cancer.
+A group of researchers from the Cancer Surveillance and Outcomes Research Team at the University of Michigan Rogel Cancer Center surveyed 1,022 women treated for either ductal carcinoma in situ (DCIS) or low-risk invasive breast cancer.
 They found 36 percent of the DCIS patients and 25 percent of the low-risk patients substantially overestimated their risk of distant recurrence.

 Women who overestimated their risk were three times more likely to report worry about recurrence.
 They had higher distress scores and lower mental health.